ahuacate/pve-nas/README.md

 Proxmox manages the ZFS storage pool backend while Ubuntu does the frontend.
 ZFS Raid levels depend on the number of disks installed.
 You also have the option of configuring ZFS cache using SSD drives.
 ZFS cache will provide High-Speed disk I/O.

-<li><h4><b>Ubuntu NAS - USB disks</b></h4></li>
+<li><h4><b>Ubuntu NAS - Basic USB disk</b></h4></li>

 PVE USB disk backend, Ubuntu frontend.

-Here the NAS stores all data on an external USB disk.
+Here the NAS stores all data on a single external USB disk.
 This is for SFF computing hardware such as Intel NUCs.
 Your NAS ZFS storage pool backend is fully managed by the Proxmox host.
 </ol>

 The other build option is a NAS OS solution VM.